artimmy/ConsoleApplication1/README.md

 # ConsoleApplication1
- Tutorial using GeneticSharp a Genetic Algorithm library for C#
+ GeneticSharp a Genetic Algorithm library for C#